JULIELab/JeSemE/README.md

 # JeSemE
 JeSemE (Jena Semantic Explorer) allows you to explore the semantic development of words over time based on distributional semantics.
+JeSemE is described in detail in our ACL paper "Exploring Diachronic Lexical Semantics with JESEME": https://aclanthology.info/pdf/P/P17/P17-4006.pdf

 # External Emotion Lexicons